TheRakeshPurohit/water-reminder/README.md

 2. Extract the folder
 3. Hit `chrome://extensions/` in your chrome browser tab
 4. Click on `load unpacked` and select the folder
 5. Hurray!
-You will get Ronaldo in each tab to force you to star hydrated.
+You will get Ronaldo in each tab to force you to stay hydrated.

 ## Tech Stack